golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 Vpype is an extremely powerful tool for SVG manipulation, but there are several alternative workflows, especially if you need real-time control of the HP74785a or if you prefer to work in Java or C++.

-* Processing can be used to directly control the HP7475A by sending HPGL commands over the serial port, effectively unifying steps 1,2,3 above.
-This also allows for the possibility of interactive (real-time) control.
-An example of this is [here](https://github.com/tobiastoft/SymbolicDisarray/blob/master/SymbolicDisarray.pde) and discussed at length [here (paywalled)](https://medium.com/quarterstudio/an-intro-to-pen-plotters-29b6bd4327ba).
+* **Real-time control of the HP7475A in Processing.** [Processing](https://processing.org/) can be used to directly control the HP7475A by sending HPGL commands over the serial port, effectively unifying steps 1,2,3 above.
+Critically, this also allows for the possibility of interactive (*real-time*) control of the plotter.
+An [**example of this is here**](processing/realtime_7475a/realtime_7475a.pde), in which the plotter copies the user's mouse drawings.

+**Less commonly:**

 * Nick Hardeman's [ofxHPGL](https://github.com/NickHardeman/ofxHPGL) is an openFrameworks (C++) addon which can generate and/or load SVGs, and control the HP7475a directly (unifying steps 1,2,3 above).
-It can even allow for interactive real-time control of the HP7475A plotter.
+It can also allow for interactive real-time control of the HP7475A plotter.
 * [Inkcut](https://www.codelv.com/projects/inkcut/) is a standalone application, also available as an [InkScape extension](https://inkscape.org/~frmdstryr/%E2%98%85inkcut) extension, which can load SVG files and control plotters directly (unifying Steps 2 and 3 above).
 However, it may be challenging to install.
-* [Chiplotle](https://pypi.org/project/Chiplotle/) is a mostly obsolete Python toolkit for controlling the HP7475A, last developed [around 2012](http://sites.music.columbia.edu/cmc/chiplotle/).
+* [Chiplotle](https://pypi.org/project/Chiplotle/) is a mostly obsolete Python toolkit for controlling the HP7475A, last actively developed [around 2012](http://sites.music.columbia.edu/cmc/chiplotle/).
 A guide to controlling the HP7475A with Chiplotle can be found in this repository, [here](chiplotle/README.md).

 ---